-Nomination Reminders
+Referral Reminders

-- Students may be referred for GT Evaluation if they are in grades K 11 and are enrolled in or are zoned to an FBISD campus. - Communication of the Gifted and Talented nomination window occurs via campus and District websites, campus newsletters, and messages sent by the District and campuses via School Messenger. - Consent to be evaluated for Gifted and Talented services must be provided by the parent when anyone other than a parent makes the nomination. - Fees for the re-evaluation of students already identified for services are the responsibility of the student and his or her family.
+- Students may be referred for GT Evaluation if they are in grades K 11 and are enrolled in an FBISD campus. - Communication of the Gifted and Talented referral window occurs via campus and District websites, campus newsletters, and messages sent by the District and campuses. - Consent to be evaluated for Gifted and Talented services must be provided by the parent when anyone other than a parent makes the referral. - Fees for the re-evaluation of students already identified for services are the responsibility of the student and his or her family.
 Fees must be received no later than 5 days prior to the Spring Testing Window.